Over the last few years I’ve noticed something about the first two weeks of January: I dread going to the gym.

 A few years ago I heard this great nugget of wisdom: if you are going to set goals, make them SMART (specific, measurable, attainable, realistic and timely).
 SMART goals have accountability to them.
 Did you accomplish your goals?
 If they are SMART, the answer is either a simple yes or no. I try to make my goals SMART ones.

 I get quite reflective and contemplative around January.
 In Greek mythology, Janus was a god with two faces – one facing forward and once facing backwards.
 It’s where we get our word January.
-Last night I sat down and spent time reflecting on 2012 and considering 2013.
-Each year’s end, I spend considerable time reviewing my goals for the year, which I type out and tape on the inside of my Moleskine journal.
-With some of my goals, I do well.
+Last night I sat down and spent time reflecting on 2011 and considering 2012.
+I spent considerable time reviewing my 10 goals for 2011, which I had typed out and taped on the inside of my Moleskine journal last year at this time.
+With some of my goals, I did well.
 I’m grateful and excited to see most of them accomplished.
-Other goals, however, I fail miserably.
-I process why I succeed at some and fail at others.
+Other goals, however, I failed miserably.
+I’m still processing why I succeeded at some and failed at others.

-I’m both excited and nervous about the goals for this year, knowing that I will be pushed and discipline will be required from me if I have any shot of achieving them.
+For the past three weeks I’ve pondered and prayed as to what goals I should set for 2012.
+I’m both excited and nervous about the them, knowing that I will be pushed and that discipline will be required from me if I have any shot of achieving them.

 Great, great questions.
-These questions help me to solidify my goals.
-Let me encourage you: set goals this year, not resolutions.
+These questions help me to solidify my goals for 2012.
+Let me encourage you: set goals, not resolutions.
 You might surprise yourself this year.
-I’ll be writing more thoughts on New Years Goals in the next few days.
-Stay tuned.

 Oh, one final thought.
 I heard a great piece of practical wisdom a while ago, poignant especially for this first week of January when resolutions, goals, dreams, to-do lists, tasks and expectations have a tendency to be sky high: